 Remember that in the summer if you're getting daily sunshine during the strongest times of the day (10am to 3pm) you do not need to take a daily vitamin D3 supplement, as it's best left for days that you don't get sun exposure.
 It's also vitally important to take daily vitamin D3 during approximately October through March in the northern hemisphere -- depending on what latitude you live and how much sun you get.
 If you live in Florida, you might only need supplemental D3 during the deepest months of winter, December and January.
 However, if you live in Canada, you'll need supplemental D3 at least 9 months of the year.

-You can get a super high quality D3 here along with a good view of all of the benefits of D3.
+You can get a super high quality D3 and K2 here along with a good view of all of the benefits.

 And I have a few more articles for you to read if you're one of the many that's been brainwashed into having a phobia about sun exposure and slathering on cancer-causing chemical sunscreens every time you go outside:

 The TRUTH about sun exposure and how it can HELP your body